-Stomach cancers are quiet common in indian population.
+- Stomach cancers are quiet common in indian population.
 Patients with prolonged gastritis are at increased risk of stomach cancer.
 They present with loss of appetite, weight loss and early satiety.

-Patients with suspected stomach cancer should undergo endoscopy and biopsy.
+- Patients with suspected stomach cancer should undergo endoscopy and biopsy.
 Biopsy is confirmatory and mandatory before starting any treatment.

-Stating is done by either CT scan or PET scan.
+- Staging is done by either CT scan or PET scan.
 Staging laproscopy to rule out peritoneal spread is done frequently as staging procedure

-Surgery is the most important part of treatment and is considered after 3 cycles of chemotherapy.
+- Surgery is the most important part of treatment and is considered after 3 cycles of chemotherapy.
 Gastrectomy entails removing the affected part of stomach with adequate margins with lymph node dissection.

-Laproscopy and Robotic surgery
+Laparoscopy and Robotic surgery

-Gastrectomy can be done by key hole method or by robotic surgery.
+- Gastrectomy can be done by key hole method or by robotic surgery.
 This method ensures early recovery besides having many advantages like less blood loss etc.

-Patients continue chemotherapy after surgery and a total of 6 cycles is required.
+- Patients continue chemotherapy after surgery and a total of 6 cycles is required.
 Patients are advised to be on regular follow up